RyanBalshaw/sjmelck_pages/content/blog/RBF-Models.md

 - Gaussian: \\(\phi(\boldsymbol{x}, \boldsymbol{c}, \epsilon) = e^
   {-\epsilon||\boldsymbol{x} - \boldsymbol{c}||^2}\\),

-The most common option is the Gaussian basis function, which is useful for the gradient enhanced case as the math is far more convenient.
+The most common option is the Gaussian basis function, so we will implement it here, but it can be easily replaced if a different function is required.
+A useful characteristic of the Gaussian basis function that will be used later is how conveniently the gradient of the basis function can be found.

 ## Function Only Training